Treadmill running: what you need to know

 - 5-minute walking cooldown

-The takeaway for beginners is not being afraid to run at a slow speed or even to walk.
+As a beginner, do not be afraid to run at a slow speed or even to walk.
 It’s better to complete the full 30-minutes than to go out too hard and only complete half of your run.
+The more sessions you complete, the more you’ll progress – becoming faster and able to run longer each week.

 Why do I run slower on a treadmill?